Iullus Antonius

 Iullus Antonius (43–2 BC) was a Roman magnate and poet.
 A son of Mark Antony and Fulvia, he was spared by the emperor Augustus after the civil wars of the Republic, and was married to the emperor's niece.
-He was later condemned as one of the lovers of Augustus's daughter, Julia, and committed suicide.
+He was later condemned as one of the lovers of Augustus's daughter, Julia, and killed himself.

 Life

 Early life

 Born in Rome, and named after his father's benefactor, Iullus and his elder brother had a disruptive childhood.
 His mother Fulvia gained many enemies including Octavian (nephew and adopted son of Julius Caesar).
 His half-sister, Claudia, had been Octavian's first wife; however, in 41 BC, Octavian divorced Claudia without having consummated the marriage and married Scribonia, the mother of Julia the Elder, Octavian's only child.
 Fulvia saw this as an insult on her family and, together with Iullus' uncle Lucius Antonius, they raised eight legions in Italy to fight for Antonius' rights against Octavian.
 The army occupied Rome for a short time, but eventually retreated to Perusia (modern Perugia).
 Octavian besieged Fulvia and Lucius in the winter of 41-40 BC, starving them into surrender.
 Fulvia was exiled to Sicyon, where she died of a sudden illness.

 In the same year of Fulvia's death, Antonius' father Mark Antony married Octavian's full sister, Octavia Minor.
 The marriage had to be approved by the Senate as Octavia was pregnant with her first husband's child at the time.
 The marriage was for political purposes to cement an alliance between Octavian and Mark Antony.
 Octavia appears to have been a loyal and faithful wife who was good and treated her husband's children with the same kindness as her own.
 Between 40 BC–36 BC, Octavia lived with him in his Athenian mansion.
 She raised both of Mark Antony's sons and her children by her first husband together for the years of her marriage to their father.
 They all traveled with him to various provinces.
-During the marriage Octavia produced two daughters, who became Iullus' half-sisters, Antonia Major and Antonia Minor.
+During the marriage Octavia produced two daughters, Iullus' half-sisters Antonia Major and Antonia Minor.
 Antonia Major was the paternal grandmother of the Emperor Nero and maternal grandmother of the Empress Valeria Messalina.
 Antonia Minor was the sister-in-law of the Emperor Tiberius, paternal grandmother of the Emperor Caligula and Empress Agrippina the Younger, mother of the Emperor Claudius, and maternal great-grandmother/paternal great-aunt of the Emperor Nero.